-Regulatory and Compliance - Managing the environmental footprint
+Managing the environmental footprint

 The Group is concerned about environmental issues such as pollution and climate change which affects everyone's quality of life.
-We are committed to minimizing, as far as possible, our environmental footprint by adopting responsible approaches on resources usage.
+The Group is committed to minimising, as far as possible, our environmental footprint by adopting responsible approaches on resources usage.

 We endeavor to reduce wastage in our operations by employing the 3R concept - Reduce, Reuse and Recycle.
+The Group actively promotes responsible use of energy and resources and efficient energy-saving habits among the employees such as turning off appliances and lights when not in use.